 On August 20, 2018, Qingdao Ronshine successfully won the tender to participate in the increase in the registered capital of Qingdao Tianye as of August 21, 2018, in an amount of RMB354,918,367 (the "Tianye Capital Increase") and the increase in the registered capital of Qingdao Tianhe as of August 21, 2018, in an amount of RMB136,346,939 (the "Tianhe Capital Increase"), at an aggregate consideration of RMB1,179,308,076.
-Upon completion of the Tianye Capital Increase and the Tianhe Capital Increase, both Qingdao Tianye and Qingdao Tianhe will become our indirect non wholly-owned subsidiaries.
+Upon completion of the Tianye Capital Increase, both Qingdao Tianye and Qingdao Tianhe will become our indirect non wholly-owned subsidiaries.